19hours/sg-statutes/Acts/Legal Profession Act.md

 Circumstances in which Council’s powers may be exercised

-1.—(1) The Council may take any of the directions mentioned in paragraph 2 (referred to in this Schedule as the directions) with respect to a solicitor where it appears to the Council that the professional services provided by him in connection with any matter in which he or his firm or the law corporation of which he is a director or an employee has been instructed by a client have, in any respect, not been of the quality which it is reasonable to expect of him as a solicitor.

-(1) Where it appears to the Council that the professional services provided by a solicitor in connection with any matter in which —
+1.—(1) Where it appears to the Council that the professional services provided by a solicitor in connection with any matter in which —

 (a) he or his firm;